Learning Counterfactual Distributions via Kernel Nearest Neighbors: Background and problem set-up

-\paragraph{Kernel treatment effect} Next, we elaborate how our framework can also be generalized to estimating treatment effect in the causal setting formulated by the model \cref{model : causal matrix completion}.
-In this case, our estimand is kernel treatment effect, defined as
+\paragraph{Individual distribution treatment effect} Motivated by the previous discussion, we formalize the treatment effect that compare distributions as a whole.
+For that end, we borrow the potential outcome model \cref{mod:potential-outcome}.
+In this case, our distributional causal estimand is defined as

-Depending on the choice of kernel, KTE measures a weighted distance between all the moments of the two distributions, and thus is effectively a distributional generalization of the conventional average treatment effect (which measures the distance between only the first moment).
-Such distributional treatment effects have been studied in prior works in a non-matrix setting~\cite{muandet2021counterfactual}.
-Given estimates $\what\mu^{(1)}_{i, t}$ and $\what{\mu}_{i, t}^{(0)}$ from our procedures to follow, our KTE estimate is given by
+which is simply the $\mmd$ distance between the potential outcome distributions.
+From the previous discussion, given the choice of a kernel, we observe that $\dte_{i, t}$ measures a weighted distance of the moments of the two distributions.
+Such distributional treatment effects have been studied in some prior works under a non-matrix setting~\cite{muandet2021counterfactual}---our discussion focuses on estimating the distributional treatment effect under the panel data setting with MNAR patterns.